vrijeshpatel1997/CST-452-Test/README.md

+Certainly!
+Here's the updated README with the additional test class `ProductTest` included:

+---

 # Project ReadMe

 ## Global CORS Configuration

-This project contains a global CORS configuration to allow cross-origin requests for the Spring Boot application.
-The configuration is set up using the following code:
+This project contains a global CORS (Cross-Origin Resource Sharing) configuration to allow cross-origin requests for the Spring Boot application.
+The configuration is set up using the following Java code:

 ```java
 @Configuration